Marshalljordanmd/Big-Data/README.md

 # Big-Data
 Python scripts to analyze whole chromosome files of the 1000 Genome Project.
-These vcf files were from International Genome Project  (www.internationalgenome.org)
+These vcf files were from International Genome Project  (www.internationalgenome.org) .
+Additional scripts may be at "marshalljordanmd/std_dev.py"

 "big_data.py"  gets the AF from the INFO line of the vcf chromosome files, categorizing them as Rare (<0.5%), Uncommon (0.5-5%), and Common (>5%)